mapbox/stork/readme.md

 **These actions are performed once for each repository that stork should watch**.

 If you wish, you can use a CLI tool included in this repository to connect your repository to your stork webhooks.
-The following example connects `my-repo` owned by `me` to stork stacks in `us-east-1` and `eu-west-1`:
+The following example connects `my-repo` owned by `mapbox` to stork stacks in `us-east-1` and `eu-west-1`:

 ```
 $ ./bin/hook.js \
 >   --regions us-east-1 \
 >   --regions eu-west-1 \
 >   --suffix production \
->   --org me \
+>   --org mapbox \
 >   --repo my-repo \
 >   --token xxx
 ```